romana/romana/docs/kubernetes/components.md

 ### romana-aws

-The `romana-aws` service listens for node information from the Kubernetes API Server and updates the Source-Dest-Check attribute of the EC2 instance for that node.
-This attribute needs to be disabled for pods to communicate between nodes.
+The `romana-aws` service listens for node information from the Kubernetes API Server and disables the Source-Dest-Check attribute of the EC2 instances to allow pods to communicate between nodes.
 See the example [romana-aws](specs/romana-aws.yaml) YAML file.

-The following details must be modified to match your cluster's settings.
+The following details must be modified to match your cluster's settings:

 * Placement
   The pod should be forced to run on a master node.
 If your master has a unique `node-role` label, then that can be used in the `romana-aws` deployment template for the `nodeSelector`.
 Otherwise, the `nodeSelector` should be updated to match the key and value for the master node's `kubernetes.io/hostname`